SAPUTO TEACHES BEST PRACTICES FOR IN-PLANT PATHOGEN CONTROL

 As a world-class dairy processor, we strive to raise the bar when it comes to food safety and quality, ensuring our customers are offered products made to high industry standards.
 It’s a commitment that is reinforced everyday, in every aspect of our operations, and the reason we continuously look for ways to find innovative solutions to minimize risk.
 One such example of this safety-first culture includes our support in food safety training workshops, which have taken place since 2011 across multiple Saputo locations including Green Bay, Wisconsin and Dallas, Texas.

-With an estimated 48 million total foodborne illnesses occurring per year in the U.S. across all food types, Saputo Cheese USA and Saputo Dairy Foods representatives have, in collaboration with Dairy Management Inc. (DMI) and the International Dairy Foods Association (IDFA), developed and executed Dairy Plant Food Safety Workshops aimed at educating plant employees on the prevention of foodborne pathogens in dairy products.
+With an estimated 48 million total foodborne illnesses occurring per year in the U.S. across all food types, representatives from the Dairy Division (USA) have, in collaboration with Dairy Management Inc. (DMI) and the International Dairy Foods Association (IDFA), developed and executed Dairy Plant Food Safety Workshops aimed at educating plant employees on the prevention of foodborne pathogens in dairy products.

 Since its inception, approximately 1,900 dairy industry employees have attended the workshop training.